Maria-Berta/su26-ai301-contribution/README.md

 - Practiced writing and debugging PHP regex patterns for SQL string pre-processing
 - Learned how open source PHP projects use Composer, Yarn, and webpack together
 - Learned phpMyAdmin's contribution requirements: Signed-off-by tags, test requirements, and branch targeting
+- Learned how to respond to maintainer feedback — rebasing onto a stable branch (`QA_5_2`), writing PHPUnit tests, and iterating on a PR until CI passes and conflicts are resolved

 ### Challenges Overcome